 Under the tabs above (Business Intelligence, Data Warehousing, Decision Support, etc.), this guide lists a number of sources you can use to research the various aspects of Data Warehousing for Business Intelligence.

-Also see the list of general "Information Resources" below for additional sources of information on this topic.
+Also see the list of general "Information Resources" (see right) for additional sources of information on this topic.

 If you find that in some cases these sources don't answer all of your questions, you can always search for answers to those questions on the internet.
 However, selecting the best internet resources to support your research involves more than finding good content.
 There are several other factors you must also consider to make sure a resource is reliable and appropriate for your needs.
 See the "Evaluating Resources" box on this page to find the main criteria by which to evaluate internet resources.
 It will help you look at potential sources more critically.
 Although the focus here is on evaluating internet sites, these criteria can apply to books, magazines and other sources as well.